rdmsr/emerald/limine/STIVALE2.md

 PIC/APIC IRQs are all masked.

 `rsp` is set to the requested stack as per stivale2 header.
+If the requested value is non-null, an invalid return address of 0 is pushed to the stack before jumping to the kernel.

 `rdi` will point to the stivale2 structure (described below).